Vermont: Fall Foliage

 Choosing from numerous trails, you explore the grounds and take in the incredible vistas, while passing by the elegant inn as well as the dairy and coach barns.
 Dramatic views of Lake Champlain and the Adirondack Mountains leave a lasting impression of your visit to Vermont.

-Following a final picnic lunch, you travel to the Burlington International Airport or to the Hilton Burlington Lake Champlain, where you bid farewell to your guides before you continue your onward travels.
+Following a final picnic lunch, you travel to the Burlington International Airport or to the Hotel Champlain, where you bid farewell to your leaders before you continue your onward travels.

 Included Meals: Breakfast, Lunch